 This course is designed to give a student of any health or medical science a thorough background in anatomy and physiology.
 Current, in-depth information is presented on the structure and function of human cells, tissues, and organ systems including the skin, skeletal, muscular, nervous and sensory systems.
 Laboratory work augments lecture topics and includes exercises in microscopy, the study of fresh and preserved specimens, and exercises in human physiology.
-Prerequisites: high school-level chemistry and high school biology, or BIOL090, or permission of the instructor.
+Prerequisites: successful completion (grade C or better) of high school level Chemistry and Biology, or successful completion (grade C or better) of BIOL 090, or permission of the instructor.